World Mission Society Church of God: Beliefs

-The Second Coming of Christ
+Major figures

+Ahn Sahng-hong

-The church believes that Ahn Sahng-hong represents the Second Coming of Jesus Christ, according to the prophecies Jesus Christ left in parables at his first coming, which only he himself could reveal.
-They believe that the legitimate laws, statutes, and commandments of the Bible, inspired by God himself and solemnly followed by Jesus and his apostles, have been modified since the martyrdom of the apostles and corrupted by the councils presided over by Constantine and his successors.
-Therefore, before the final judgment, Christ must appear a second time to restore the truth of God's laws.
-They believe that Ahn Sahng-hong restored the truth of Passover and the Sabbath, as well as the other solemn feasts and the Ten Commandments, and they believe he fulfilled the biblical prophecies about the Second Coming of Christ, including the time and place.
+The church believes Ahn Sahng-hong is the Second Coming of Jesus Christ, therefore, before the last judgment, Christ must appear a second time to restore the truth of the early Church.
+They believe that Ahn Sahng-hong restored the truth of the early Church and fulfilled the biblical prophecies about the Second Coming of Christ including the time and place.

 Regarding the Trinity, they believe that God the Father, God the Son, and the Holy Spirit are one and the same God.
 Therefore, Ahn Sahng-hong is God the Father, God the Son, and consequently also God the Holy Spirit.
 They conduct prayers in the name of Ahn Sahng-hong instead of the name of Jesus Christ.
 They believe that just as Christians prayed in the name of Jesus after He came as the Christ, they now pray in the name of the Second Coming Christ.

-God the Mother
+Zahng Gil-jah

-The church believes Zahng Gil-jah, an elderly woman from South Korea, to be God, in the form of "God the Mother", a female image of God.
+The church believes Zahng Gil-jah, to be God, in the form of "God the Mother", a female image of God.
 They believe that there are two images of God: God the Father and God the Mother.
 They base this doctrine on the Hebrew plural word Elohim which refers to God, and on Genesis 1:26-27, where God created humans in God's image, both male and female.
 They also cite New Testament passages, such as 'our Mother' in Galatians 4:26 and 'the Spirit and the Bride' in Revelation 21:2,9 and Revelation 22:17, as evidence of the existence of God the Mother.

+Traditions

 Passover

-The church teaches that celebrating the Passover is a biblically supported tradition, citing primarily John 6:53 where Jesus said, "Whoever eats my flesh and drinks my blood has eternal life," and Matthew 26:26 where, during Passover, he offers bread and wine as his body and blood.
-They argue that the Passover ceremony represents the new covenant, granting forgiveness of original sin that led to the death of the soul, since whoever celebrates the Passover properly accepts Jesus Christ as God himself and thus receives the redemption granted through the sacrifice made by Jesus Christ, thus receiving the promise of eternal life.
+The church teaches that keeping the Lord's Supper on Passover is a biblically supported Christian tradition, primarily citing John 6:53, where Jesus says, "Whoever eats my flesh and drinks my blood has eternal life", and Matthew 26:26, where, during the Passover, He gives the bread and wine as His body and blood.
+They argue that the Passover ceremony represents the new covenant, which grants forgiveness of sins and eternal life.
+The church celebrates the resurrection on the Sunday after celebrating Passover.

+They also cite Polycrates and Polycarp, known as the Quartodecimans, as the basis for the early church's practice of keeping the Lord's Supper on Passover.
+The Quartodecimans were likely considered 'orthodox' among Christians in Palestine and Asia Minor during the early church history.
+However, after the Paschal Controversy and the First Council of Nicaea, they were classified as heretical.
+Most Christian churches do not observe Passover, considering it part of the Old Testament law.